 - NCH Young Person of the Year (under 25s)***.
 This award honours young NCH residents who deserve recognition for their achievement, courage, creativity, generous attitude or ability to overcome difficult personal circumstances.

 - Community group of the year.
-This is awarded to community groups (including Tenants and Residents’ Associations) that work to improve their area by making estate improvements, putting on activities for local people, providing services to the community or running their local community centre.
+This is awarded to community groups (including Tenants and Residents’ Associations) that work to improve their area by making estate improvements, providing services to the community or running their local community centre.

 - Best green initiative.
-This could be a project that’s improved or transformed a green space, created a new green area for the local community to enjoy, raised awareness and education on green issues or has seen members of the local community come together to pro-actively improve their local environment – for example, taking part in litter picks or recycling initiatives.
+This could be a project that’s improved or transformed a green space, used created a new green area for the local community to enjoy, raised awareness and education on green issues or has seen members of the local community come together to pro-actively improve their local environment – for example, taking part in litter picks, recycling initiatives or providing locally grown garden produce to the local community.

-- Best community project/event.
-Awarded to projects or events that improve the lives of our residents and brings the community together – for example, a community trip, fun day, a celebratory event or a one-off project that has had a positive impact on a community.
+- Outstanding approach to supporting thriving communities.
+Awarded to projects or activities that improve the lives of others, this could be a long term or one-off project that has had a significant, positive impact on a community.

-- Best older person's initiative or event.
-This could be a project that is run in one or more of our Independent Living Schemes to improve the lives of our residents or a project, group or initiative that runs in our communities that our older residents can access.
+- Best older person's initiative.
+This could be a project that is run in one or more of our Independent Living Schemes to improve the lives of our residents or a project, group or initiative that runs in our communities that older residents can access.

 - Best health and wellbeing project.
-Awarded to an individual or group that offers health and wellbeing opportunities to people in our communities.
+Awarded to an individual or group that offers health and wellbeing opportunities or support to people in our communities.
 This might include a project that’s using physical activity and exercise to bring communities together.
-Or a project that’s aimed at supporting people who struggle with their mental health, or an initiative that’s encouraging healthy living – for example, eating healthily, nutrition advice, supporting people to lower their alcohol intake or to give up smoking.
+Or a project that’s aimed at supporting people who struggle with their mental health, loneliness or an initiative that’s encouraging healthy living.

 *Nottingham City Homes reserves the right to move entries to different award categories if they feel it is appropriate.

-** Nominees for the NCH Young Person of the Year Award must be aged under 25 (from 1 January 2021).
+*** Nominees for the NCH Young Person of the Year Award must be aged under 25 at the time of making the nomination.

 How to nominate